Travel & conservation company, since 1991

 The author somewhere in Africa

 Some would argue that the demand for rhino horn in South Africa is very low and that local trade won’t be strong.
-Fear not, because human nature is such that a resource sitting in one country will soon find itself in another country if the incentive is strong enough.
+Fear not, because human nature is such that a resource in one country will soon find itself in another country if the incentive is strong enough.
 And we all know that international borders are notoriously porous when it comes to illicit goods.
-And in any case, local rhino owners can now legally send two horns out for every willing foreign national they can find to carry them out of the country for them (only for their personal use, of course).
+In any case, local rhino owners can now legally send two horns out for every willing foreign national they can find to carry them out of the country (only for their personal use, of course).

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.